Daeer-Projects/Snippets/SQL/Azure Data Studio/ReadMe.md

 ## Installation

-1. Click the "Settings" icon
+1. Use CTRL + SHIFT + P to open the quick search
+2. Type "snippets" into the search
-2. Click the "User Snippets" option
+3. Select the "Preferences: Configure User Snippets"
-3. Select the "sql.json" file
+4. Select the "sql.json" file
-4. Copy and paste in the snippets you want to use into the file
+5. Copy and paste in the snippets you want to use into the file
-5. Save the file
+6. Save the file
-6. Snippet away!
+7. Snippet away!

 ## Snippets